jyothirmai343/Document-scanning-system-/README.md

-# Document-scanning-system-
+# Document-scanning-system
-Document Scanning and Management System
-A Flask-based web application designed and developed by Jyothirmai to allow users to register, log in, scan documents, compare them for similarity, manage credits, and export scan history.
-This README is written by Jyothirmai, the sole creator of this project, to provide an overview, setup instructions, and usage details.

 Overview
-This project, created by me, Jyothirmai, is a secure and user-friendly web application built using Flask.
+This project is a secure and user-friendly web application built using Flask.
 It enables users to upload text documents, detect similarities with previous uploads, and manage a credit-based system for scanning.
 The application includes robust authentication, an admin dashboard, and additional features like daily credit resets and activity logging.

 Features
 User Authentication: Secure registration and login with SHA-256 password hashing, implemented by me.